Deaths in Donegal, Sunday evening, August 22, 2021

 Remains reposing at his residence from 4pm on Sunday, August 22 until Tuesday 24 with funeral Mass at 11am in St. Eunan's Cathedral and burial afterwards in the family plot at Conwal cemetery

-George is survived by his daughter Charlotte, sons John and Paul. sister Bridie Drein,brothers Jack, Nail, Charlie and the wider family circle
+George is survived by his daughter Charlotte, sons John and Paul. sister Bridie Drein, brothers Jack, Niall, Charlie and the wider family circle

 In compliance with current government and HSE guidelines, wake, Requiem Mass and interment are private to family and close friends only.